jgretz/igor/README.md

 # igor

 Local Worker for my own needs (data storage, cron jobs, etc).

-This package is the host process and orchestrates N number of application specific micro-packages
+This service has two main purposes

+1. pass the messages from hermes to queue and the responses back
+2. host local cron jobs for various purposes